 - Citizenship details

-Complete and sign Section 2, Employer or Authorized Representative Review and Verification, within three days of the employee’s first day of work.
+The employer completes and signs Section 2 within three business days of the employee’s first day of work.

-Form I-9 has a list of accepted I-9 documents.
-The I-9 acceptable documents are grouped into List A, List B, and List C.
+The I-9 acceptable documents are grouped into three lists: List A, List B, and List C.

-List A requires documents that prove identity and work eligibility.
-This includes things like a passport, Permanent Resident Card, and foreign passport.
+List A requires documents that prove both identity and work eligibility.
+This includes a passport, Permanent Resident Card, and foreign passport.

-List B includes documents that prove identity.
+List B includes documents that prove identity only.
 Examples of acceptable I-9 identification from List B include a driver’s license, government-issued ID card, U.S. Military card, and school ID card.
 If you use E-Verify, the List B document must include a photograph of the employee.

-List C includes documents that prove work eligibility.
+List C includes documents that prove work eligibility only.
 Acceptable identification from List C includes a Social Security account number card, birth certificate, and U.S. citizen ID card.

 To prove their identity and citizenship, employees can either show: